karmaniverous/entity-manager/.stan/imports/entity-client-dynamodb/stan.todo.md

 ## Next up

-- Hotfix: resolve TS2394 in QueryBuilder.addRangeKeyCondition
-  - Remove the CF-aware overload and keep a single implementation signature (RangeKeyCondition) to restore typecheck/docs immediately.
-  - Record CF-aware property narrowing as design intent for a safe follow-up that avoids overload vs implementation conflicts.

 - Design a safe CF-aware property narrowing path for range key property (no overload/impl mismatch)
   - Option A (preferred): introduce a typed helper (e.g., rangeKeyProp) that